icheung487/Final_Project/README.md

 ## API request

-The API request will be for Google API and Leaflet to add the hotel, cost and weather information.
+The API request will be for Google API and Leaflet to add the hotel and Covid data information.

 ## Visualisation